Get the low down on our down

 The final technique we use at Fjällräven is an offset construction.
 “We create two layers of sew-through-constructed down but we align column over stitch so there are no cold spots.
 This makes the jacket extremely warm, as air is trapped between the two layers as well as within the columns of down.
 But it’s more expensive because of the complicated production technique,” says Shufei.

 The material we choose for the outer fabric, whether a lightweight shell or the more heavyweight G-1000, also affects the insulating power of the jacket.
-And we sometimes use synthetic down to reinforce certain areas of a jacket that need to have water resistance or stand up to tougher wear, for example on the shoulders and elbows of our new Keb Expedition Down Jacket coming in FW17.
+And we sometimes use synthetic down to reinforce certain areas of a jacket that need to have water resistance or stand up to tougher wear, for example on the shoulders and elbows of our Keb Expedition Down Jacket.

 As we’ve developed different structure techniques, new outer materials and expanded our use of down, we’ve learned a thing or two about the sourcing process.
 But in 2009 we started delving a lot deeper and we found that there was room for improvement.
 We began developing strict guidelines for how we source and handle our down.
 The result was our Down Promise with 100% traceability in our down chain.
 This means we can trace the down in our jackets right back to the farm where the birds lived.